matn7/Google-Platform-Notes/gcp/GoogleCloud.md

     - Bulk access to a bucket's objects.
 - Use Access Control Lists (ACLs) to grant:
     - Read or write access to users for individual buckets or objects.
-    - Access when fine-grained control over individual objects is required.
+    - Access when fine-grained control over individual objects required.
 - Signed URLs (query string authentication):
     - Provide time-limited read or write access to an object through a generated URL.
-    - Can be created using **gsutil** or programmatically.
+    - Can be created using `gsutil` or programmatically.
 - Use Signed Policy Documents to:
     - Specify what can be uploaded to a bucket.
     - Control size, content type, and other upload characteristics.